iFrame/Web Integration

 This page will guide you through the implementation of BitLabs within an iFrame or web link.

-Account Set-Up and retrieving your API Key
+Account Set-Up and retrieving your App Token

 Behaviour